GARP FRM Part I 6-Month Study Plan

 Hours: 12 to 15 per week.
 Goal: at least 3 full 4-hour mock exams and a clean error log.

-The final month is the most important.
+The final month carries the most weight.
 Knowledge built in months 1 through 5 only converts to exam-day performance through repeated, full-length, timed practice.

 Mock-exam plan

 - Week 21: First full mock exam (4 hours, 100 questions).
-Score, log every miss, classify each as content gap, application error, or timing pressure.
+Score it, log every miss, classify each as content gap, application error, or timing pressure.

 - Week 22: Targeted drill on the weakest topic from the week-21 mock.
 Second full mock at end of week.